Ethan76167/TRIA.OS-Difficulty-List/README.md

 > **Notice:** This README file is replacing the <kbd>Guidelines.md</kbd> file that originally was on this repository.
-Please take note to this file for info.
+Please take note to this file for info and updated news.

 <h1 align="center">The Official TRIA.OS Difficulty List</h1>